sourcegraph/openctx/provider/jira/README.md

 # Jira context provider for OpenCtx

-This is a context provider for [OpenCtx](https://openctx.org) that brings Jira context to code AI and editors.
+[OpenCtx](https://openctx.org) context provider for bringing Jira context into code AI and editors.

 Features:

-- Shows recent issues that are assigned to you, you've created, or you've commented on
+- By default, displays the recent issues that are assigned to you, you've created, or you've commented on
-- Searching issues based on title, summary or issue key (PROJ-123)
+- Searches issues based on title, summary, or issue key (PROJ-123)

+Issue context included:

+- URL
+- Summary
+- Description
+- Subtasks

 ## Usage